 OutdoorFriends Water Filter

-Affordable beginner option with integrated bottle
+Affordable entry-level option with integrated bottle

 ✅ Pros

-✔ Lowest price in our test
+✔ Lowest price in the test

 ✔ Bottle included

-✔ 2,000 liter capacity
+✔ 2,000-litre capacity

-❌ Cons
+❌ Disadvantages

 ✗ Lowest filter performance